Wills and Probate

 Our Probate lawyers provide a full Wills drafting service and are able to advise you on basic tax planning matters and Inheritance Tax and the various ways in which you can hold property to maximise your tax allowances.

-We also offer an estate planning service and as our Mr Boon also specialises in commercial property, he is able to ensure that any business that you own will also continue to be led by the people you have chosen.
+We also offer an estate planning service and will ensure that any business that you own will also continue to be led by the people you have chosen.

 Contact a member of our team today for advice including: